ketanmakde/ketanmakde/README.md

 - 👀 I’m interested in Data Science, Machine Learning and Deep Learning
 - 🌱 I’m currently learning Machine Learning and Deep Learning
 - 💞️ I’m looking to collaborate as Data Scientist
-- 📫 How to reach me www.linkedin.com/in/ketan-makde
+- 📫 You can reach me on www.linkedin.com/in/ketan-makde

 <!---
 ketanmakde/ketanmakde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.